 If you have multiple departments within your organisation that generate their own expenses, then it can be difficult for one person or department to track them effectively.
 This results in inefficient use of company funds and loss of money due to inaccurate expense reporting.
 A good expense management tool should allow you to track expenses across all departments (even all entities in a group) to see how they spend their money, which would’ve been impossible if managed separately.

 Efficient expense approval workflows

-Organizations often have multiple approval levels for expense reports, which can lead to unnecessary delays and bottlenecks in the reimbursement process.
+Organisations often have multiple approval levels for expense reports, which can lead to unnecessary delays and bottlenecks in the reimbursement process.
 Integration with expense management software reduces these bottlenecks by enabling employees to submit their expenses directly from the mobile app or desktop application without going through a lengthy approval process at each step.

 Improved insight into non-recurring expenses

 These are the kind of infrequent expenses, such as legal fees or insurance premiums, which are not included in your regular budgeting process but still need to be accounted for in some way.
-Integrating your forecasting tool with an expense management solution enables you to forecast these costs accurately so that they don't come as a surprise later on when they materialize unexpectedly.
+Integrating your forecasting tool with an expense management solution enables you to forecast these costs accurately so that they don’t come as a surprise later on when they materialise unexpectedly.

-In today's business environment, where competition is fierce, and it's difficult to predict customer demand accurately, forecasting often plays a crucial role in running a successful business.
+In today’s business environment, where competition is fierce, and it’s difficult to predict customer demand accurately, forecasting often plays a key role in running a successful business.
 Forecasting can help companies decide where to focus their resources and how to allocate their budgets for planning purposes.

-In addition, forecasts determine how much inventory or other resources should be purchased, what projects should be started or stopped, and which products should be developed.
+In addition, forecasts are used to determine how much inventory or other resources should be purchased, what projects should be started or stopped, and which products should be developed.
 Integrating expense management software with business forecasting tools can help businesses make more informed decisions about their finances by providing more accurate data that can help them forecast more accurately.